Fallas: Falles and ninots

 Formerly, much time would be spent by the casal faller preparing the ninots (Valencian name for puppets or dolls).
-During the four days leading up to 19 March, each group takes its ninot out for a grand parade, and then mounts it, each on its own elaborate firecracker-filled cardboard and paper-mâché artistic monument, in a street of the given neighbourhood.
+Traditionally during the four days leading up to 19 March, each group takes its ninot out for a grand parade, and then mounts it, each on its own elaborate firecracker-filled cardboard and paper-mâché artistic monument, in a street of the given neighbourhood.
 This whole assembly is a falla.
+Today the grand parade is held much earlier and forms the official commencement of the construction work.

 The ninots and their falles are constructed according to an agreed-upon theme that has traditionally been a satirical jab at whatever draws the attention of the fallers (the registered participants of the casals).
 In modern times, the two-week-long festival has spawned a substantial local industry, to the point that an entire suburban area has been designated the Ciutat fallera (Falles City).
 Here, crews of artists and artisans, sculptors, painters, and other craftsmen, all spend months producing elaborate constructions of paper and wax, wood and polystyrene foam tableaux towering up to five stories, composed of fanciful figures, often caricatures, in provocative poses arranged in a gravity-defying manner.
 Each of them is produced under the direction of one of the many individual neighbourhood casals fallers who vie with each other to attract the best artists, and then to create the most outrageous allegorical monument to their target.
 There are about 750 of these neighbourhood associations in Valencia, with over 200,000 members, or a quarter of the city's population.

+Since 1934 each of the fallas sends one of their figures to a competition, the Exposició del Ninot.
+This competition, which is won by popular vote, determines which of the ninots will be spared from burning (ninot indultat).
+This ninot will go on to be placed in the Museo Fallero.

 During Fallas, many people wear their casal faller dress of regional and historical costumes from different eras of València's history.
 The dolçaina (an oboe-like reed instrument) and tabalet (a kind of Valencian drum) are frequently heard, as most of the different casals fallers have their own traditional bands.

 Although the Falles is a very traditional event and many participants dress in medieval clothing, the ninots for 2005 included such modern characters as Shrek and George W. Bush, and the 2012 Falles included characters like Barack Obama and Lady Gaga.
 A literary contest organised annually since 1903 by the Lo Rat Penat cultural association recognises the work of local poets who write satirical verses in Valencian that explain these characters.
 The faller verses are collected in booklets (llibrets) and distributed to participants.